rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- I really enjoy **learning new things** and regularly applying my knowledge into a practical setting using best practices as self-preparation for more challenging real-world business problems.
+- I really enjoy **learning new things** on what really matters and regularly applying my knowledge into a practical setting using best practices as self-preparation for more challenging real-world business problems.

 #### **Where do you see yourself in 5 years?**